 Step 1: Creating A New Subdomain

 To begin with, we will need a subdomain.
-To create a subdomain, log in to your cPanel and find Subdomains option.
-Click it to enter.
+To create a subdomain, log in to your cPanel or other control panel that your host provides and enter the Subdomains section.

 Under Create a Subdomain, enter the name of your subdomain.
 You can choose any name that makes sense.
 For example, you can use img, images, media or anything of your choice.
 I’m choosing media.

-Choose your domain from the drop-down list (of you have more than one) on which you need to create this subdomain.
+Choose your domain from the drop-down list (if you have more than one) on which you need to create this subdomain.
 I will choose techstuffer.com.
+My subdomain will be – media.techstuffer.com.

 Change the Document Root to your WP Content folder.
 By default, it’s public_html/wp-content/uploads if you never changed it.

-If you’re unsure whether you changed this path or kept default, then open an image from your blog and see the path.
+Attention: If you have changed the upload path for any reason, enter that path here.
+For example, I have changed the path to files/uploads from wp-content/uploads.
+In this case, I will enter public_html/files/uploads under Document Root.
+If you are unsure whether you changed this path or kept default, you should open an image from your blog and see the path.
 If it looks like yourblog.com/wp-content/uploads/image.jpg, then you have the default path.

-Now click Create and a subdomain will be created.
+Click Create and a subdomain will be added to your server.

-You now have a working subdomain.
+Now you have a working subdomain.
 Great!
-So lets move ahead and tell WordPress to upload new images in the new location.
+So lets move ahead and tell WordPress to upload all future images in the new location.
 Keep cPanel open.
 We will be coming back here.

 Step 2: Changing Media Upload Path in WordPress

-Once the options area is open, search for upload_url_path.
-Enter the subdomain here including http:// and without a slash at the end.
-I can enter https://media.techstuffer.com here.
+Search for upload_url_path.
+Enter the subdomain here including https:// and without a slash at the end.
+I will enter https://media.techstuffer.com here.

 Scroll down and save these changes.